bitmapdata/MSTranslateVendor/README.md

 For more information: http://msdn.microsoft.com/en-us/library/hh454950.aspx

-This Library was constructed based on Microsoft Translator V2 HTTP.
+MSTranslateVendor was constructed based on Microsoft Translator V2 HTTP. and is based on block-based.
+As much as possible to not have a dependency on another framework is designed Cocoa library only was used.

 ## Installation ##